josethz00/ts-clean-arch/src/domain/README.md

 # Domain

 ## Domain is a layer of clean architecture, this layer can be considered as the core of the application.
-The domain layer is responsible for the maintaining the entities of the application.
+The domain layer is responsible for maintaining the entities of the application.

 &nbsp;